-Until then, however, there are plenty of Shelby-inspired ventures to do in Birmingham.
+There are plenty of Shelby-inspired ventures to get up to in Birmingham.
 The gang is synonymous with the city, so as you might expect there are plenty of Peaky Blinders activities to visit.
 It’s like the famous gang never even left.
 Think like a Shelby, drink like a Shelby and tread where the Shelby’s trod.
 Just be careful at those racecourses, mind!
-Here are some of the Peaky Blinders activities in Birmingham that you really must try, by order of the Peaky Blinders.

 1. Try a Peaky Blinders-themed escape room

 Think you have what it takes to succeed Shelby and co?
 Got it in you to fulfil their tasks and infiltrate other gangs with air remaining in your lungs?
 Well, come on then.
 Bring it on.
 You, plus a group of loyal mates, have 60 minutes to work out puzzles, codes and more in this Peaky Blinders escape room.
-With modes like Double Cross, where you must spy on Alfie’s gang, or The Raid, where you’re tasked with preventing the bookies from being raided, you’ll have the responsibility of keeping things ticking for the gang.
+With modes like Double Cross, where you must spy on Alfie’s gang, or The Raid, where you’re tasked with preventing the bookies from being raided, you’ll have the responsibility of keeping things ticking for the gang in this escape room.

 2. Embark on a guided Peaky Blinders tour